Overview

 - Genre Fiction

-This module examines the shifting status of genre fiction in the late nineteenth, twentieth, and twenty-first centuries by exploring a range of genres (Detective, Gothic, Science Fiction, Fantasy, and crossovers between these).
-Besides gaining an understanding of some of the key thematic and formal conventions of these genres, and how these have changed over time and with respect to shifting social and political contexts, you will gain an understanding of the critical public sphere that exists beyond academic institutions.
+If you’re a fan of genre fiction – Detective, Gothic, Science Fiction, Fantasy, and all things in between – then this module is for you!
+Besides gaining an understanding some of the key thematic and formal conventions of these genres, and how these have changed over time and with respect to changing social and political contexts, you will get to grips with the critical public sphere that exists outside academic institutions.
 Beyond academia, there is a world of reviews, blogs, conventions, and festivals relating to books.
 Therefore, while this module will cover the academic study of genre fiction and require you to write a conventionally structured and referenced academic essay, it will also branch out to consider this wider context by looking at some reviews and debates from the public sphere and require you to write a review of your own.

 - Literatures of Inequality: Global Fictions